dphfox/wolf/docs/00-design/04-strings.md

-		"""The original line's indentation won't be included, but the extra indent here *will* be included, as well as all of the line breaks used here."
+		"""The original line's indentation won't be included, but the extra indent here *will* be included, as well as all of the line breaks used here."""
 ```